 CCAD teaches undergraduate and graduate students in the midst of a thriving artistic community in Columbus, Ohio.

-Founded in 1879, CCAD is one of the oldest private art and design colleges in the United States, offering majors in art and design that produce graduates equipped to shape culture and business at the highest level.
-Its two-year, 60-hour MFA curriculum allows students to design, create and explain a project with one-on-one feedback from select faculty and industry professionals.
+Founded in 1879, CCAD is one of the oldest private, nonprofit art and design colleges in the United States.
+CCAD offers 11 BFA programs, a Master of Fine Arts, and a Master of Professional Studies in Retail Design that produce graduates equipped to shape culture and business at the highest level.

 CCAD believes diversity is necessary for art to evolve.
 Here's a few numbers to put our diverse community of students and faculty in perspective:

 Male students: 32%